Miztli Yauh (MH632v)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Miztli Yauh (perhaps "The Mountain Lion Goes," attested here as a woman's name) shows the head of a mountain lion (miztli) in profile looking toward the viewer's right.
+This black-line drawing of the compound glyph for the personal name Miztli Yauh (perhaps "The Cougar Goes Along," attested here as a woman's name) shows the head of a mountain lion (miztli) in profile looking toward the viewer's right.
 Below him is a stream of water (atl), which can provide the phonetic "a" of yauh (to go).
-The stream of water has a line of current (movement), but it also has three lines on the left end, further suggesting movement, which could additionally feed into the verb yauh.
+Also, if the water is possessed (i-), it can become yauh, a phonetic indicator for the verb yauh, to go or go along.
+Furthermore, the stream of water has a line of current (movement), but it also has three lines on the left end, further suggesting movement, which could additionally feed into the verb yauh, to go or go along.

 Gloss Image: